bourumir-wyngs/serde-saphyr/README.md

 - **serde_json::Value** is supported when parsing without target structure defined.
 - **robotic extensions** to support YAML dialect common in robotics (see below).

-## Deserialization

-Tagged enums written as `!!EnumName VARIANT` are supported for single-level scalar variants.
-YAML itself cannot nest such tagged enums, so use mapping-based representations if you need to embed enums within other enums.

 ### Duplicate keys
 Duplicate key handling is configurable.
 By default it’s an error; “first wins”  and “last wins” strategies are available via [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html).
 Duplicate key policy applies not just to strings but also to other types (when deserializing into map).